alipouw13/appurviewdemo/2-purview_datamap.md

 ![alt](https://github.com/alipouw13/appurviewdemo/blob/main/images/dm-role-mapping.png)

 For each collection, your organization should consider who will require each of the defined permissions above.
-See the [Purview Governance Permissions doc](https://github.com/alipouw13/appurviewdemo/blob/main/0-purview_governance_permissions.md) for more informaiton and relevant links.
+See the [Purview Governance Permissions doc](https://github.com/alipouw13/appurviewdemo/blob/main/0-purview_governance_permissions.md) for more information and relevant links.